PanosK92/SpartanEngine/docs/README.md

 ##### v0.32-35 (WIP)
 Feature     					 	| Completion 	| Notes
 :-          					 	| :-         	| :-
-Screen space global illumination 	| 100%		  	| One bounce of indirect diffuse and specular light Depth-of-field					 	| 100%       	| Controlled by Camera aperture C# scripting (Replace AngelScript) 	| 50%			| Using Mono (no engine API exposed yet)
+Temporal upsampling					| 10%		  	| Reconstruct a high resolution output from a low resolution input Screen space global illumination 	| 100%		  	| One bounce of indirect diffuse and specular light Depth-of-field					 	| 100%       	| Controlled by Camera aperture C# scripting (Replace AngelScript) 	| 50%			| Using Mono (no engine API exposed yet)